Frequently Asked Questions

 Can I find the major I’m looking for at the Mount?

 We certainly hope so.
-Mount St. Mary’s University offers more than 40 majors, minors, concentrations and special programs, including special bachelor's/master's combinations in partnership with Shenandoah University and Sacred Heart University.
+Mount St. Mary’s University offers more than 40 majors, minors, concentrations and special programs, including special bachelor's/master's combinations in partnership with other Universities.

 What is the Veritas Program and how is it different from similar programs at other colleges?